-In accordance with the preamble to the Department's regulations, we set aside a period of time in our Initiation Notice for parties to raise issues regarding product coverage, and encouraged all parties to submit comments within 20 calendar days of publication of that notice.17
+In accordance with the preamble to the Department's regulations, we set aside a period of time in our Initiation Notice for parties to raise issues regarding product coverage, and encouraged all parties to submit comments by the first business day after 20 calendar days of from the signature date of that notice.13

-We received several comments concerning the scope of the AD and CVD investigations of cold-rolled steel from, inter alia, Korea.
+We received several comments concerning the scope of the AD and CVD investigations of hotrolled steel from, inter alia, Korea.
 We are currently evaluating the scope comments filed by the interested parties.
-We intend to issue our preliminary decision regarding the scope of the AD and CVD investigations in the preliminary determination of the companion AD investigations, the deadlines of which are February 23, 2016.
+We intend to issue our preliminary decision regarding the scope of the AD and CVD investigations in the preliminary determination of the companion AD investigations, the deadlines of which are March 8, 2016.
 We will incorporate the scope decisions from the AD investigations into the scope of the final CVD determinations after considering any relevant comments submitted in case and rebuttal briefs.